-Independence Day Martin Luther King Day
+Independence Day

-Labor Day Lundi Gras
+Labor Day

-Thanksgiving (2 days) Mardi Gras
+Thanksgiving (2 days)

-Christmas (2 days) Memorial Day
+Christmas (2 days)

-New Year's (2 days) Juneteenth
+New Year's (2 days)

-Floating Holiday

-Each intern has office and/or clinic space at both the administrative offices and each clinical training site.
-The office spaces may be shared at times, but if this space is used to see clients/patients, the space is made private.
+Martin Luther King Day Lundi Gras Mardi Gras Memorial Day Juneteenth Floating Holiday space is used to see clients/patients, the space is made private.
 The program ensures that the interns have the necessary resources required to achieve all training goals and objectives.
 Each clinical training site has a computer available to the intern for work at that location.
 The Department has sufficient clerical support for faculty and interns to assist in various clerical and administrative needs.
 The Psychology Division has one Program Coordinator, Ms. Karly Hunter, assigned to deal specifically with administrative and clerical needs of the Division.
 Additional clerical assistance can be requested from the Department of Psychiatry and Behavioral Sciences at times when the needs of the Psychology Division increase.
 The various sites at which the interns train also have sufficient clerical and administrative staff to assist with the needs of the faculty and interns.